IT Department Policies

 Use of Campus Network and other IT infrastructures

-- For MUM Teaching and Academic Endeavors
+- For MIU Teaching and Academic Endeavors

-- For MUM Administrative Activities
+- For MIU Administrative Activities

 - For Limited Personal Use that does not negatively affect others’ use, or cause significant extra support or cost.